 Thompson Advanced Dentistry is proud to offer denture implants to our patients from Evans, CO.
 They are by far the best option for your oral health and offer the best aesthetics.
 The denture is secured to dental implants that have been surgically placed in the jaw bone.
 Up to eight dental implants can be used to secure the denture, creating a durable new set of teeth that offer many advantages over other teeth replacement options.

-The advantages to choosing denture implants over traditional dentures include little to no eating restrictions, the prosthesis will not slip around in the mouth, you will no longer need to worry about slurred speech, and you do not have use adhesive to keep it in place.
+The advantages to choosing denture implants over traditional dentures include little to no eating restrictions, the prosthesis will not slip around in the mouth, you will no longer need to worry about slurred speech, and you do not have to use adhesive to keep it in place.
 More importantly, there is less risk of bone loss because implants replace the teeth at the root providing constant stimulation for the jaw bone.

 Dr. Thomspon can remove your damaged teeth and immediately place dental implants and secure the denture in a single day.
-All-On-4 dental implants is a unique method that has helped many patients with diminished bone density still have their teeth replaced.
+All-On-4 dental implants are a unique method that has helped many patients with diminished bone density still have their teeth replaced.
 It works through strategic planning and placing the implants at specific angles to utilize the available bone.
 Dr. Thompson can immediately attach the temporary full denture to the implants.